 Council Rates - resources

-This site contains considerable information to assist the public to understand Council Rates and how they work along with information to assist Councils in setting rates and working with communities.
+This page contains information to assist Councils in setting rates and working with communities.

 Council Rates - Public Information - A range of Fact Sheets designed specifically to assist the public and media understand the system of rating and financing Local Government services.